Chefs, diners gearing up for Birmingham Restaurant Week 2017

 There are three popular events returning for BRW, including the Preview Party, Wine-o-logy and Harvest Brunch.
 Tickets for each can be purchased through the BRW website.
 Restaurants will offer two and/or three course, prix-fixe lunch and/or dinner menus for $10, $15, $20, $30, or $40 per person.
 There will also be beer and/or wine flight components at some locations.

-To purchase event tickets and find a menu for the participants, click here.
+For a list of participating restaurants, ticket purchases, and menus click here.
 You can also follow along with BRW through social media here, here and here.
 The official event hashtag is #BRW2017.